Nhoya/PhishingAlert/README.md

 # PhishingAlert
 A Golang fork of x0rz's phishing_cather linked to a Telegram bot

-NOTE: this is a (more rough and simplistic) fork of [x0rz's phishing_catcher](https://github.com/x0rz/phishing_catcher) all the credits for this project goes to him.
+**NOTE**: this is a (more rough and simplistic) fork of [x0rz's phishing_catcher](https://github.com/x0rz/phishing_catcher) all the credits for this project goes to him.

-PhishingAlert catches malicious phishing domain names using certstream and sends the report via telegram.
+`PhishingAlert` catches malicious phishing domain names using certstream and sends the report via telegram.

 ![Proof of Work](https://i.imgur.com/oWf2ZAw.png)